How to Create AI Agents in Minutes: Quick Guide

 Step 2: Open the Agents Tab and Create a New Agent

-After logging in, open the “Agents” tab and click on “New Agent” on the right side of your dashboard.
+After logging in, navigate to the "Agents" tab and click on "New Agent" on the right side of your dashboard.
 This is where all the building happens.
 Think of it as a workspace for creating, testing, and managing your AI agents in one place.

 Rather than writing the same instructions in every workflow, you can store them here and reuse them whenever needed.
 Each agent gets its own profile with a name, description, and a clear mission that defines what it should do.